Carcinus maenas: Ecology

 Carcinus maenas has the ability to disperse by a variety of mechanisms, including ballast water, ships' hulls, packing materials (seaweed) used to ship live marine organisms, bivalves moved for aquaculture, rafting, migration of crab larvae on ocean currents, and the movement of submerged aquatic vegetation for coastal zone management initiatives.
 C. maenas dispersed in Australia mainly by rare long-distance events, possibly caused by human actions.

 Carcinus maenas is a predator, feeding on many organisms, particularly bivalve molluscs (such as clams – up to 40 1/2 in clams per day, oysters, and mussels), polychaetes, and small crustaceans – including other crabs up to their own size.
 They are primarily diurnal, although activity also depends on the tide, and crabs can be active at any time of day.
 In California, preferential predation of C. maenas on native clams (Nutricola spp.) resulted in the decline of the native clams and an increase of a previously introduced clam (the amethyst gem clam, Gemma gemma), although C. maenas also voraciously preys on introduced clams such as Potamocorbula amurensis.
 The soft-shell clam (Mya arenaria) is a preferred prey species of C. maenas.
 Consequently, it has been implicated in the destruction of the soft-shell clam fisheries on the east coast of the United States and Canada, and the reduction of populations of other commercially important bivalves (such as scallops, Argopecten irradians, and northern quahogs, Mercenaria mercenaria).
 The prey of C. maenas includes the young of bivalves and fish, although the effect of its predation on winter flounder, Pseudopleuronectes americanus is minimal.
 C. maenas can, however, have substantial negative impacts on local commercial and recreational fisheries, by preying on the young of species, such as oysters (adults' shells are too tough for C. maenas to crack) and the Dungeness crab, or competing with them for resources and eating the Zostera marina that Dungeness and juvenile salmon depend upon for habitat.
+In seagrass systems, C. maenas can also consume Zostera marina seeds, and experimental work has suggested that this seed predation may reduce eelgrass recovery after meadow loss.
 Colder water temperatures reduce overall feeding rates of C. maenas.

 To protect itself against predators, C. maenas uses different camouflage strategies depending on its habitat; crabs in mudflats try to resemble their surroundings with colours similar to the mud, while crabs in rock pools use disruptive coloration.